 Recruit a Patient

-In recent developments, a 41 gene panel that allows for the screening of all the known genetic obesity syndromes has been approved by the UK Genetic Testing Network and is available to NHS patients from 1st April 2018.
+In recent developments, a 41 gene panel that allows for the screening of all the known genetic obesity syndromes has been approved by the UK Genetic Testing Network and is available to NHS patients.

 This is a timely development as the Clinical Guidelines for the management of childhood obesity now recommend genetic testing as part of the assessment of children with severe obesity.